Compliance and Sustainability Dominate IPPE Agenda

 In addition to feeding an exploding population, high commodity prices and market volatility are two trends Newman predicted will extend into 2013.
-Companies in the feed industry will benefit from solid risk managements plans because “as we go into spring, we’re all hoping for a successful planting season, but we need to recognize we’re still experiencing drought conditions,” Newman said.
-“The open question is how will spring planting go and will we have enough moisture to produce a good crop.”
+Companies in the feed industry will benefit from solid risk managements plans because "as we go into spring, we’re all hoping for a successful planting season, but we need to recognize we’re still in a drought condition," Newman said.
+"The open question is how will spring planting go and will we have enough moisture to produce a good crop."

 Newman also highlighted some bright spots the feed industry has to look forward to.